Skip below to CPAC Agendas and Minutes Links.

 CPAC members are appointed by the County Supervisor for that community.
 This voluntary membership gives you a seat and a vote at the CPAC meeting.
 Members are expected to attend the monthly meeting and my have occasional responsibilities related to meeting preparation.

-To apply for a seat on your CPAC go to the Boards and Commissions page on the Clerk of the Board's website and click on the "*APPLICATION" link.
+To apply for a seat on your CPAC go to the Boards and Commissions page on the Clerk of the Board's website and click on the "Application and Instructions" link.

 Information for CPAC Members